Blueflier/Blueflier/README.md

 ## Ideas I Don't Have Tokens For

-🎙️ [**Rowgan AI**](https://rowganai.vercel.app/) — Record high quality podcasts from your phone 📲 [**PingPing**](https://pingping-iota.vercel.app/) — Stop Scrolling.
+🎙️ [**Rowgan AI**](https://rowganai.vercel.app/) — Record high quality podcasts from your phone

+📲 [**PingPing**](https://pingping-iota.vercel.app/) — Stop Scrolling.
 Start Calling.

+⏰ **Uh Oh Alarm** — An alarm that only turns off when you make a certain facial expression and your heart rate is high enough

+🧈 **Butter Connect** — Seemless transitions between hackathon presentations

+❤️ **Leafy AI** — A rememberance app to help hoarders let go of belongings

+⌨ **Keyboard Saiyan** — An on prem local model that helps users with tremors type accurately

+💰 **Helping Handds** — Gamified volunteer discovery app with your friends

 ## Past Ventures